1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: It became famous, though it was actually a satirical invention in Punch magazine.

-85. Sindh was reorganized into districts mainly for:
+85. Sindh was reorganized into districts mainly for__________.

 A) Tax collection